jamesplease/api-pls/README.md

 This tool enables you to effortlessly create
 [JSON API](http://jsonapi.org/)-compliant APIs.

+> Note: this project is a work in progress.
+It cannot be used yet, although you can run the example.

 ### Motivation

 It can be time consuming to put together an application with a robust backend.